What are the 3 things you’ll need to consider before you buy a microSD card for your voice recorder?

 1. Best microSD Card for Sony ICD-ux570

-The ux560 supports microSDXC cards, which means that you can also use a microSDHC card on this recorder.
+The ux570 supports microSDXC cards, which means that you can also use a microSDHC card on this recorder.
 I recommend that you get the Samsung microSDXC 64GB EVO Select.
 With the 64GB EVO, you’ll be able to record about 100 hours of 44.1kHz/16 bit Wav audio.
-I use my ux560 a lot, and so will you – all that recording space is worth it.
+I use my ux570 a lot, and so will you – all that recording space is worth it.
 Buy the 64GB EVO now from Amazon.

 2. Best microSD Card for Sony ICD-PX470

-The PX470 supports microSDHC cards.
+The PX470 only supports microSDHC cards.
 So you are limited to 32GB max external storage space.
 For the PX470, I recommend you get the SanDisk Ultra 32GB microSDHC – I’ve found it’s perfect for the PX470.
 With the 32GB Ultra, you’ll be able to record about 48 hours of 44.1kHz/16 bit Wav audio and 350 hours of 192kbps mp3 audio.
 Buy the 32GB SanDisk Ultra now from Amazon.

 3. Best microSD Card for Zoom H1n

-The Zoom H1n supports microSDHC cards.
+The Zoom H1n SD card compatibility is limited to microSDHC cards.
 So you are limited to 32GB max external storage space.
 If you record using the broadcast quality 96kHz/24bit audio, that this recorder supports, max recording time is 15 hours.
 I find that to be wholly inadequate for my needs.
 Solution; head over to Amazon and buy a few of the Samsung microSDHC 32GB EVO Select which works well with the H1n.
 Alternatively, buy the 64GB EVO from Amazon and format it (using the fat32 file system) for use with the Zoom H1n.

-If you’d like me to pen Here’s a detailed post on how to format the 64GB for use with the H1n, let me know and I’ll be happy to.
+If you’d like me to pen Here’s a detailed post on how to format microSDXC 64GB cards for compatibility with the H1n, let me know and I’ll be happy to.
 If you have any questions, comments, suggestions, please post them in the comment section below.
 And consider us for all of your transcription needs.